Home > Mac Data Recovery Tips

 If you accidentally deleted the Macintosh HD volume before reinstalling macOS, then it won't show up in the Startup Disk pane because you cannot boot up the Mac from a blank drive.

-At this time, you need to go back to the macOS Utilities window or similar.
-Choose the reinstall macOS utility and then follow the instructions to reinstall macOS on the internal hard drive.
+At this time, you need to go back to the macOS Utilities window > Choose Reinstall macOS and follow the instructions to reinstall macOS on the internal hard drive.
 Then, your Mac can reboot normally.

-2. The internal hard drive not mounted in Disk Utility of macOS Recovery mode
+2. The internal hard drive is not mounted in Disk Utility of macOS Recovery mode

 Your internal hard drive has some errors, it greyed out in Disk Utility.
-In other words, it's not mounted.
-So you can't see it in the Startup Disk window.
+In other words, it's not mounted, and that's why you can't see it in the Startup Disk window.

 To make the internal hard drive mountable and show up again, you can click the Mount button in Disk Utility.
 If it's in vain, check if your internal hard drive has any errors and repair it with First Aid in Disk Utility.